Spanish World Cup winner Jenni Hermoso testifies against former soccer boss over 2023 kiss

 The 47-year-old Rubiales, who sat nearby at Madrid's High Court, is accused of sexual assault and of trying to coerce Hermoso, alongside others, to publicly support him.

-Rubiales has denied the charges, but was forced to resign and was banned by FIFA for three years.
-He had said he was the victim of a “witch hunt” by “false feminists" and that the kiss was consensual.
+Rubiales has denied the charges, claiming the kiss was consensual and happened in a “moment of jubilation.”
+Facing immense pressure, he resigned in 2023 and was banned by FIFA for three years.
+Rubiales had said he was the victim of a “witch hunt” by “false feminists.”

 Prosecutors, Hermoso and Spain’s players’ association want a prison sentence of two-and-a-half years for Rubiales, a payment of 50,000 euros ($51,800) for damages and for him to be banned from working as a sports official.